Chapter 2 : A Voyage of Change

 Though he was taking what was being written about him in stride, what bothered him was the way they had reported his final defeat of Lord Voldemort for two very different reasons.
 The first was that he did not think the subject of Lord Voldemort was one that they should inaccurately report.
 Being a touchy subject and something that deserved the utmost seriousness and authenticity, Harry knew that virtually every family had been affected in some way by the wrath of Voldemort and his Death Eaters and thought it wrong to speak of this very real subject imprecisely.

 This was the reason why Harry was beginning to feel butterflies in his stomach as the van continued to inch closer to its destination; the prospect of becoming a full time Auror meant that he had more direct control in to the operations of the Aurors as a whole.
 Having a greater input in to the plans of the Aurors was something that he desperately wanted.
-Even though he respected every Auror who he met, he still felt that his presence in the Aurors could really help based on the fact that over the past few years, he had spent more time chasing, learning about or dueling Death Eaters than any other Auror in the entire office.
+Even though he respected every Auror who he met, he still felt that his presence in the Aurors could really help based on the fact that over the past few years, he had spent more time chasing, learning about or dueling Death Eaters than many of the other Auror in the entire office.
 The last thing that Harry wanted was for Lord Voldemort to implausibly return or the Death Eaters to rise in power while he was still an Auror.
-Preventing this was something that he felt was required of him; the idea of not fulfilling this self-imposed duty made him feel as if he was letting down his parents, Sirius, Dumbledore, Lupin, Fred, Tonks, Dobby and everyone else who had sacrificed their lives for him.
+Preventing this was something that he felt was required of him; the idea of not fulfilling this self-imposed duty made him feel as if he was letting down his parents, Sirius, Dumbledore, Lupin, Fred, Tonks, Dobby and everyone else who had sacrificed their lives for him, his friends and for the freedom of the magical world.

-He had been seeing Voldemort in his mind more and more since last summer; the visions of the plain white room he had periodically experienced since Voldemort’s downfall had indeed become less frequent but in turn, they had become much more potent.
-They had gotten to a point where Harry had felt that he himself was inside the vision and it was only a few months ago that he had discovered that one of the two mysterious figures he saw in each vision was Lord Voldemort himself.
-Still nowhere closer to deciphering the meaning of these visions, why he was having them, or who the second figure in the vision was, Harry was beginning to grow scared at what this meant for him.
-Though Hermione had plausibly speculated that it may be in connection with Harry’s status as “Master of Death”, Harry was ultimately not convinced, at least until he had concrete proof on hand that confirmed Hermione’s suspicions.
+He had been seeing Voldemort in his mind more and more since last summer.
+The visions of the plain white room he had periodically experienced since Voldemort’s downfall had indeed become less frequent but in turn, they had become much more potent.
+They had gotten to a point where Harry had felt that he himself was inside the vision.
+To his incredulous shock, it was only a few months ago that he had discovered that one of the two mysterious figures he saw in each vision was Lord Voldemort himself.
+Still nowhere closer to deciphering the meaning of these visions, why he was having them, or who the second figure in the vision was, Harry was worried at what this meant for him.
+Though Hermione had plausibly speculated that it may be in connection with Harry’s status as ‘Master of Death’, Harry was ultimately not convinced, at least until he had concrete proof on hand that confirmed Hermione’s suspicions.

-Harry was thankful that he would not have to dwell on these disturbing thoughts for any longer.
+Nevertheless, Harry was thankful that he would not have to dwell on these disturbing thoughts for any longer.
 Hardly noticing where the van had travelled to over the past hour, he was surprised when Hermione pointed out of the window, indicating that they were within mere minutes of arriving at the Ministry.
 Peering out of his own window, Harry could already see flocks of wizards and witches make their way down the busy London streets; he had become quite good at spotting magic-folk in the presence of Muggles.
-Some were incredibly obvious to point out while others blended in with the rest of the Muggles so fluently that it was not until they were almost out of eyesight that Harry realized that there was something unusual about them.
+Some were incredibly obvious to point out while others blended in with the rest of the Muggles so fluently that it was not until they were almost out of eyesight that Harry realized that there was something unusual or strange about them.
+For the most part, they blended in well with the Muggles who were too busy in navigating the bustling crowds to notice the few magical families amongst them.

-Almost directly after Ginny had finally woken up, the van had come to an abrupt stop, indicating to them that they had arrived at their destination.
+Almost directly after Ginny had finally woken up, the van had come to an abrupt stop as it pulled over to the side of road, indicating to them that they had arrived at their destination.
 The sliding door of the van opened as a smiling Mr. and Mrs. Weasley greeted them.

 ‘Let’s hurry up now you four,’ Mrs. Weasley said excitingly, ‘we don’t want to be lined up forever!’

-‘Don’t worry mate – there’s no way Mosteban can overlook us now matter how much he wants to,’ he said through a yawn.
+‘Don’t worry mate – there’s no way Mosteban can overlook us.
+No matter how much he wants to,’ he said through a yawn.

 Joining an obviously very tired and weary Percy and George, Harry, Hermione and the rest of the Weasleys started off in the direction of the lavatory.
 As the vans drove off in the opposite direction, Harry felt something in his hand, realizing that Ginny had taken his in hers.
-Thinking that there was no better way to enter the Ministry, Harry felt a noticeable happiness with every step he took as he followed Mr. and Mrs. Weasley who beckoned for them to keep up with their pace.
+She yawned before giving him a quick smile.
+Thinking that there was no better way to enter the Ministry, Harry felt a noticeable happiness with every step he took, the butterflies seemingly flying away out of his system.
+Along with Ginny, Harry followed Mr. and Mrs. Weasley who beckoned for them to keep up with their pace.